 The Transcontinental Railroad

-In 1862, the United States Congress passed the Pacific Railroad Acts, a group of acts that would promote the building of a cross-country railroad system.
-After calling it the Pacific Railroad for a time, this railway system was later dubbed the First Transcontinental Railroad.
+In 1862, the United States Congress passed the Pacific Railroad Acts, a group of laws that would promote the building of a cross-country railroad system.
+After calling it the Pacific Railroad for a time, this rail system was later dubbed the First Transcontinental Railroad.
 The acts were officially signed into law in July of that year by President Abraham Lincoln.

-Construction of the Transcontinental Railroad was overseen by two main companies: the Central Pacific company and the Union Pacific company.
+Construction of the Transcontinental Railroad was overseen by two main companies: the Central Pacific and the Union Pacific.
 The objective for both companies was to start building on opposite ends of the planned railway route and eventually meet in the middle.